OpheliePELLOUXPRAYER/ue4Jam/README.md

 Team
 =====
--Fany
+- Fany
--Ophélie Pelloux-Prayer
+- Ophélie Pelloux-Prayer
--Vincent Nesme
+- Vincent Nesme

 How the project have been created?
 ==================================